Estimating Mixed Memberships with Sharp Eigenvector Deviations: Notations, Identifiability and Algorithms

-Note that $\bV_i:=\be_i^T \bV =\sum_j \theta_{ij} (\be_j^T\bV_P)$, i.e. the rows $\bV_i$ of $\bV$ are convex combinations of the rows of $\bV_P$.
-Thus, the rows $\bV_i$ lie on a rotated and scaled simplex, whose corners correspond to the pure nodes.
-Also, the row norm of $\bV_i$ is upper bounded by the maximum norm of the rows in $\bV_P$, that is, the corners of the simplex have the highest norm.

-This structure immediately suggests the following algorithm.
-First, find the corners of the rotated and scaled simplex.
-This can be accomplished using existing corner-finding methods such as successive projection algorithm (SPA)~\citep{gillis2014fast}.
-SPA first finds the node with the maximum norm: $i=\arg\max_j \|\be_j^T\bV\|$.
+Our algorithm, called ``Sequential Projection After CLeaning'' (\OurAlgo, Algorithm~\ref{alg:nmf-mmsb-pure-res}) applies SPA after a preprocessing step that prunes away noisy high-norm points.
+SPA first finds the node with the maximum row norm of empirical eigenvector matrix $\hat{\bV}$.
 This node is added to the set of pure nodes.
-Then, all remaining rows of $\bV$ are projected on to the subspace that is orthogonal to the span of the pure nodes.
-The process is repeated for $K$ iterations, and yields a set $\cS_P$ of $K$ pure nodes, one from each community.
-Now, we set $\bV_P=\bV(\cS_P,:)$.
-Finally, following Lemma~\ref{lem:v-theta]}, we can estimate $\bTheta$ by $\bV\bV_P^{-1}$ and $\bB$ by $\bV_P\bE\bV_P^T$.
-Since $\bTheta(\cS_P,:)$ is a permutation matrix, these estimates are correct up to a permutation.
+Then, all remaining rows of $\hat{\bV}$ are projected on to the subspace that is orthogonal to the span of the pure nodes.
+The process is repeated for $K$ iterations, and yields a set of $K$ pure nodes, one from each community.
+With the pure nodes in hand, \OurAlgo estimates $\bTheta$ and $\bB$ using Lemma~\ref{lem:v-theta}.
+We will show that these estimates are consistent up to a permutation (Theorem~\ref{thm:theta-B}).

-In practice, we only observe the empirical eigenvectors, which are noisy versions of the population eigenvectors.
+If we had access to the population eigenvectors $\bV$, SPA would return the true pure nodes.
+However, in reality we only observe the empirical eigenvectors, which are noisy versions of the population eigenvectors.
+So there can be spurious nodes with row norm larger than those of the ``pure'' nodes.
+As the graph gets sparser, the empirical points deviate more from the population simplex.
+This motivates the pruning step of \OurAlgo.
 The main idea of pruning is to identify and remove the nodes which are far away from the population simplex.
-Note that as the graph gets sparser, there would be more variance, leading to points having large deviations from the population simplex.
-The pruning algorithm (Algorithm~\ref{alg:prune}) essentially finds these by first finding contenders of pure nodes, i.e. nodes $i$ whose eigenvector rows $\hat{\bV}_i:=\be_i^T\hat{\bV}$ have high norm.
-Among these, it identifies points which do not have too many nearest neighbors, or in other words, have larger average distance to their nearest neighbors in comparison to others.
+Algorithm~\ref{alg:prune} finds these by first finding contenders of pure nodes, i.e., nodes $i$ whose eigenvector rows $\hat{\bV}_i:=\be_i^T\hat{\bV}$ have large norm.
+Among these, it prunes nodes which do not have too many nearest neighbors, or in other words, have larger average distance to their nearest neighbors in comparison to others.
+The removal of these nodes improves the performance of SPA on sparse networks.

-Our main algorithm, called ``Sequential Projection After CLeaning'' , i.e. \OurAlgo (Algorithm~\ref{alg:nmf-mmsb-pure-res}), first prunes away noisy high-norm points, then applies SPA to find corners, and finally estimate $\bTheta$ and $\bB$.